(originally posted in March or April of 2018; updated yet again in August 2019)

 (9) Linda G the Comanche Psychic.
 A psychic who sometimes uses tarot cards to clarify what “those on the other side” are telling her.
 She has a tremendous accuracy ratio, and she has a fun personality.
 Seems very respected within the growing Trump-Russia psychic/tarot community, and for good reason — as I just said, she’s usually right.

 (10) Kirsten Langston.
 Tarot reader, astrologer, psychic.
 Very hyper, animated and flits from subject to subject in a nanosecond, which can be annoying.
 However she seems to be accurate much of the time.
 Her videos are very, very lengthy (or at least, she’s so fidgety and loud and fast-talking, cramming so many subjects into such a limited time frame, that they seem that way).
 She seems very respected within that growing community I mentioned above.
-Also, as I said above, she’s a good substitute for Tarot:Politics if you ever get tired of Rosie’s bullshit.
+Also, as I said above, she’s a good substitute for Tarot:Politics if you ever get tired of Rosie’s BS.
 9/4/18 update on Langston: she no longer seems to be doing political readings on YouTube, as far as I can tell.
 She seems to have moved all her political readings to Patreon, as some readers are starting to do.
+7/19 Update: she will now post parts of some political readings to YouTube several weeks after she originally posted them on Patreon or elsewhere.

 (11) Black & Orange.
 (Added 9/4/18) Tarot reader.
 Seems to be a recent addition to the festivities (within the past 2 months).
 She is very watchable and easy to listen to; taking a lighthearted approach even if she gets volubly creeped out now and then.
 Often she’s hilarious.
 And her cat loves to help her.

 (12) Revealing Light Tarot.
 (Added 9/10/18) Another very recent addition (within the past few weeks?).
-Seems to be from outside the U.S. Very analytical, and approaches her readings from a celebral level.
+Seems to be from outside the U.S. Very analytical, and approaches her readings from a cerebral level, avoiding hyperbole and wild predictions.

 (15) The Lighthouse.
 (Added 12/13/18) Her political readings are interspersed with her far-more-numerous readings on other subjects.
 Very relaxing voice.

 (17) Milou H. Polycarpe – Psychic, Medium.
 (Been watching for a long time; added here 12/13/18).
 A psychic who does not read cards.
-I’ve been watching him for a while but can’t remember anything really startling he’s ever said, but he does offer good interpretations of what’s going on.
+I’ve been watching him for a while but can’t remember anything really startling he’s ever said — he is very, very cautious — but he does offer good interpretations of what’s going on.

-(19) Victoria Scerbo.
+(19) Victoria Scerbo Astrology.
 (Been watching for a while, but added 12/13/18).
-A good go-to source if you just want to watch one reader.
-She has good audience interaction and makes her ideas clear.
+A good go-to source if you just want to watch one prognosticator.
+She’s an astrologer and a tarot card reader.
+She has good audience interaction and makes her ideas clear in a gentle, cautious manner.

 (21) Light Between Stars.
 This tarot reader has apparently been doing readings about Trussia on YouTube at least 6 months, but I just found her (1/9/19).
 She’s very intelligent and articulate, and sometimes over-explains her positions, but she’s clear and interesting to watch.
 No annoying habits, either (no excessive “um,” no histrionics, no liquidy mouth noises, no gum chewing, drinking or eating, etc.).
-I’ve watched 2 of her videos — one on Mitch McConnell (predicting that he may possibly be deposed as Senate Majority Leader), and the one previous to that (on Trump’s bogus threat to declare a national emergency in order to get his vanity wall built — that reading turned out to be wrong on a lot of fronts*).
+I’ve watched 2 of her videos — one on Mitch McConnell (predicting that he may possibly be deposed as Senate Majority Leader), and the one previous to that (on Trump’s bogus threat to declare a national emergency in order to get his vanity wall built).
 I’ll keep watching her and maybe add to this later.
 She’s interesting.

 (22) Tarot with Whimsy.
 Apparently she’s been around a while.
-Tries to see both sides of matters, which is slightly irritating to listen to when you actually know the truth about these people.
+Sometimes tries to see both sides of matters, which is slightly irritating to listen to when you actually know the truth about these people.
 She’s a remote viewer who uses tarot cards.
 A worthwhile listen.

 (23) Tarot’s Apprentice.
 Just found him (2/19); very straightforward.
 Relaxing voice.
 Have yet to find out exactly how accurate he is, but can say he hasn’t made any major mistakes since I’ve been watching him.